metaborg/documentation/source/langdev/manual/config.rst

             directory: src-gen
             includes: "**/*.str"

+      .. warning:: Includes and excludes are only used to package the correct resources into the language component artifact, Spoofax Core does not use the includes and excludes at this moment.
+This may cause differences in behaviour between development and deployment environments.

    .. describe:: language-specific file export

       A language-specific file export, exports a single file of a specific language.
+      The file **must be relative** to the project root.
       The file can be used by other language components by specifying a source dependency on the language component built from this language specification.

       - Format: Language name, path to file